• Our service

 • To empower service users to lead as independent a life as possible

-• To provide services that are anti-discriminatory and Multidisciplinary
+• To provide services that are anti-discriminatory and multidisciplinary

 • To provide a service that takes into account service users preferences, wishes, personal circumstances and individual abilities.